geovanigaldemsugar/Mytiktok/README.md

 So implementing Retries is important if you are planning on using this package for a project.

 > [!NOTE]
-> I recommend using `headless = True` after you've already passed Login and generated cookies, and after you can use `headless = False` but alternatively you can just always set `headless = True`
+> I recommend using `headless = True` on a first scrape, completing the captcha manually, after  a successful login, cookies are saved for future adn then you can use `headless = False` but alternatively you can just always set `headless = True` and schedule retry attempts if login failed.